EMILIIIIA/InformationSearchingHelper/README.md

 # Program
 Copyright © 2021 EMILIIIIA.

-This project is licensed under version 2 of the GNU Lesser General Public License.
+This project is licensed under version 2 of the GNU General Public License.